 - A nondescript name, such as "Joe's" or "Franky's Diner."
 May occasionally be called "The Greasy Spoon" for self-aware comedic effect.

-- Waitresses with truly terrifying perms (and possibly worse bleach jobs), but who affably refer to everyone, even total strangers, as "hon," "sweetie," or "dear."
-She might be a "Flo".
+- Waitresses, often grumpy and sarcastic ones with southern accents and truly terrifying perms (and possibly worse bleach jobs), but who affably refer to everyone, even total strangers, as "hon," "suga," "sweetie," or "dear."
+She might be a "Flo."

 - A constantly bickering kitchen/waitstaff.
 The chef will always be wearing a tank top, have a pot belly, and sport a decidedly working class one-syllable name like Jim, Frank, or Earl.

 - A nigh-endless stream of indecipherable "diner speak" between the waiters and the cooks.
-Word Salad-esque phrases such as "burn the pig and put it out to pasture!" and "three brown cows for Table 4!" float through the air, confusing all laymen but somehow imbuing ungodly speed to the speakers.
+Word Salad-esque phrases such as "burn the pig and put it out to pasture!"note and "three brown cows for Table 4!"note float through the air, confusing all laymen but somehow imbuing ungodly speed to the speakers.
+This is influenced by the Real Life Waffle House chain in the American South.

 - Food served will either be horrible or improbably delicious (just as long as you don't have too many questions about what goes on in the kitchen).